Adi0704/Youtube-Watcher/README.md

 # Link for finding the right password to avoid authentication error
 https://www.getmailbird.com/gmail-app-password/
 Use the app-password generated in this and not your normal login password

+I have added some sample screenshots of the csv file and email I have receieved